rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 2. Click **Shell** as the capability.

 3. Enter the access key as the password when prompted.
 A GUI based Shell is displayed and allows you to run custom commands or open tools like RQT and RVIZ.
+{{%notice info%}}
+The shell interface also allows you to copy any text inside the shell.
+Click the clipboard icon to copy the text as displayed in the following image.
+{{%/notice%}}
 ![shell](/images/core-concepts/deployments/shell.png?classes=border,shadow&width=50pc)

 #### RQT